Understanding Hearing Loss

 Causes and symptoms of hearing loss

-It is not easy to admit that our hearing is not what it used to be.
-We are usually unaware of it until family and friends point it out – and this is the very moment to do something about it.
-However, studies show that in the U.S., people wait an average of 7 years after noticing the first signs of hearing loss before doing something about it.
-The use of hearing aids would have significantly improved their quality of life sooner, had they addressed it earlier.
+Most people are usually unaware or in denial of their hearing loss until family and friends point it out — but this is the exact moment to do something about it.
+Studies show people wait an average of 7 years after noticing the first signs of hearing loss before acting on it.
+Once someone does make the important investment into hearing aids, they usually say, “I should’ve done this sooner,” realizing that the use of hearing aids would have significantly improved their quality of life sooner had they addressed it when they first noticed they were struggling to hear and understand.

 - Difficulty understanding what people are saying in loud environments, such as busy restaurants, cafes, shops, etc.